zitterbewegung/zitterbewegung/README.md

 Bio:

-As a Twitch streamer I communicate to others on how to understand and make software engineering decisions backed by eleven years of experience.
-I mainly specialize in Python and I have some simple stateless React applications using templates.
-During my tenure at Bank of America I created a Python micro service application and I adapted an Openfin template given to me to make a request to the ReST service to increase our efficiency in our business analyze and QA team productivity.
-I also led a same-day settlement system and did more UI improvements using Quartz an Bank of America Python framework for UI , VCS and scheduled tasks.
-I was a Speaker at DEF CON 31 where I made a network natural language scanner available at securday.com which I also maintain and evaluate its performance.
+As a Twitch streamer I communicate to others on how to understand and make software engineering decisions, do leetcode for interview preperation and do visionos applications using Python and Swift backed by eleven years of experience.
 <!--
 **zitterbewegung/zitterbewegung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.